-We need to understand that God is incredibly angry with the wicked.
-The Lord urges them to repent, because if they repent they will not face His wrath.
-If they repent and believe in Christ then they will find mercy.
-Then God will love them and care for them and will give them hope and a future.
+God is incredibly angry with the wicked.
+The Lord urges them to repent because if they repent they won't face His wrath.
+If they repent and believe in Jesus Christ then they'll find mercy.
+Then God will love them and care for them and give them hope and a future.

-But if they do not repent then they will face the full brunt of the Lord's anger - and the Lord's anger is terrifying beyond imagination.
+However, if they don't repent then they will surely face the full brunt of the Lord's anger - and His anger is terrifying beyond imagination.
 The verse from Isaiah 63 is talking about the Second Coming.
-When the Lord returns He will pour out His wrath upon His enemies.
-In that day the wicked will cry out, but by then it will be much too late.
-When judgment finally comes, the time of mercy is over.
-In that day it is far too late to ask for pity.
-You had your chance.
+When Jesus returns He will pour out His wrath upon His enemies.
+In that day the wicked will cry out, but by then it will be too late.
+When the day of judgment finally comes, the time of mercy is over.
+In that day it's too late to ask for pity.

 This is how Jonathan Edwards described that verse: